faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 ## Challenge Phases:

 1- Validation Phase: The training and validation phase will be carried out in CodaLab plateform.
-For the validation set, each team has the possibility to send 10 predictions per day in CodaLab.
+For the validation set, each team has the possibility to send five predictions per day in CodaLab.
 In the end of the validation phase, the Top-10 teams results on the validation data can participate in the Testing phase.

-2- Testing Phase: In the testing phase, the Top-10 teams from validation phase will test their approaches using the testing data and submit their predictions, which will be evaluated then the final results will be released.
+2- Testing Phase: In the testing phase, the Top-10 teams from validation phase will test their approaches using the testing data and submit their predictions, which will be evaluated then the final ranking will be released.

 ## How to Participate: